Ekkehard-Schulze/precision-temperature-logger/README.md

 board use the 'Adafruit Feather 32u4 Adalogger #2795' with an

-'Adafruit DS3231 Precision RTC FeatherWing #3028' powered it with a
+'Adafruit DS3231 Precision RTC FeatherWing #3028' and power it with a

 pluggable LiPo or LiIon battery.
 Some TMP117 breakout boards are commercially

 available (e. g.
 Adafruit #4821 or Sparkfun #15805), but these have a much

-larger size than our sensor boards and are more difficult to seal for user
+larger size than our sensor boards and are more difficult to seal for use

 in wet and corrosive environments.